Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Deploying to a Flink Cluster

-Build your fat JAR and submit it to the cluster:
+The fat JAR should be built and submitted to the cluster:

 # Build the fat JAR